-Now that students have learned a wide variety of jazz dance moves, they will use them to create a jazz dance piece.
-Students will be put into groups of 4 and will collectively choose 5 of the jazz dance moves they've just learned to incorporate into their piece.
-If students can't agree on which dance moves they want to use, the teacher will choose for them.
-Once each group has chosen their five moves, they can begin practicing their piece.
-Since Jazz is a largely improvised art form, as an added component, the teacher can suggest to students to add an element of improvisation into their piece in addition to their chosen moves.
+Now that students have learned a wide variety of jazz dance moves, as a class, they will use them to create a jazz dance piece.
 They can talk and decide in which order they want their moves to be in.
 The piece should have a certain flow to it.
-Teachers can help guide the groups and assist if they are having difficulty working out their piece.
+Teachers can help guide the class and assist if they are having difficulty working out the piece.